Table Of Contents_

 Sometimes you just need a simple tool — regardless of whether you use them daily or occasionally.
 The Greenlee Hand Tools Stainless Steel Wire Stripper Pro manages to marry a simple design with sturdy materials without breaking the bank.
 We like the stainless steel design of this wire stripper’s jaws that are rated to work with 10 to 18 AWG for solid wires and 12 to 20 AWG for stranded wires.

 Additionally, we like that this option is also a multifunctional tool, giving you stripping, crimping and cutting capability in one device.
 The spring helps to enhance the pressure placed on wires without damaging them.
 And you’ll like the ergonomic handle that makes this wire stripper easier to use.
+Do you have a woodwork project coming up?
+If you want to shine, protect, and clean the wooden furniture, use the best wood polish.

 Award: Best for Large Jobs